aldertzomer/wrangling-genomics/_episodes/01-background.md

 > > ## Solution
 >>
 > > 1.
 25 different generations
-> >    + This answer is easiest found by nspecting the metadata in a spreadsheet.
+> >    + This answer is easiest found by inspecting the metadata in a spreadsheet.
-> >    + An option could be to use `awk` or regular expressions in combination with grep (see advanced extra work (not covered in the exam)).
+> >    + More challenging option is to use `awk` or regular expressions in combination with grep (see advanced extra work (not covered in the exam)).
 > >      Process: get the second field of the metadata, return an unique list and count.
 > >      + grep/regular expression (matching from `^` start until first `,` then only numbers `[0-9]`:
 > >        `grep -P -o '^[A-Za-z0-9]+,[0-9]+,' Ecoli_metadata_composite.csv | sed -r "s/.+,([0-9]+),/\1/" | sort -u | wc -l`